-2014 (Crew) - through matches played on October 11:Has made 14 appearances -- including 13 starts -- at rightback ... has recorded one assist ... started the 2014 Opening Match against D.C.
-United (March 8) and picked-up a game-winning assist on Jairo Arrieta’s game-winning goal ... started in each of the club’s first 11 matches in 2014 and made his first substitute appearance of the season in the 2-0 win over Chicago (May 24) ... returned to the starting lineup in a start at rightback in the 3-2 loss at Toronto FC (May 31) and versus Real Salt Lake (June 4) ... missed the club’s next five League matches with a left groin strain ... was placed on the disabled list on July 18 following a surgery to remove a rib following a blood clot and was forced to miss a League minimum six matches ... was removed from the disabled list ahead of the match against New England (September 20) ... was upgraded to questionable prior to the match at New England (October 4) ...
+2014 (Crew):Made 14 appearances -- including 13 starts -- at rightback ... recorded one assist ... started the 2014 Opening Match against D.C.
+United (March 8) and picked-up a game-winning assist on Jairo Arrieta’s game-winning goal ... started in each of the club’s first 11 matches in 2014 and made his first substitute appearance of the season in the 2-0 win over Chicago (May 24) ... returned to the starting lineup in a start at rightback in the 3-2 loss at Toronto FC (May 31) and versus Real Salt Lake (June 4) ... missed the club’s next five League matches with a left groin strain ... was placed on the disabled list on July 18 following a surgery to remove a rib following a blood clot and was forced to miss a League minimum six matches ... was removed from the disabled list ahead of the match against New England (September 20) ... was upgraded to questionable prior to the match at New England (October 4) ... was removed from the injury list entirely ahead of the Crew’s match at Philadelphia (October 11) ... did not dress for the club’s postseason opener against New England (November 1) ... made his return to the pitch in a second-half substitute role in the second leg at New England (November 9) ...
 Williams made one Lamar Hunt U.S Open Cup appearance and started in the Crew’s 2-1 victory over Indy Eleven (June 17), but did not travel for the match at Chicago in the Fifth Round (June 25) while nursing an injury.

 2013 (Crew):Williams maade 27 appearances, including 25 starts (19 starts at rightback and six at centerback), recording three goals, all off of set pieces.
 He scored his first goal of the season -- and second career goal -- on an 88th-minute tally at Chivas USA (March 2) before scoring his second goal of the season -- a career high -- at D.C (March 23).
 His third goal of the season -- his first career tally at Crew Stadium – came off of a Federico Higuain corner kick in the match against D.C.
 (April 27).
 He missed two matches with left calf inflammation against Houston (June 1) and at Philadelphia (June 5), but returned to action with his first start of the season at centerback against Montreal (June 15) and made three consecutive starts at centerback before returning to right back at LA (July 4).
 Williams started at rightback in the international friendly against Wigan Athletic (July 13).
 He suffered a knock in training the day before the match against Houston (September 4), and missed three additional matches with a concussion: at Sporting KC (September 7) at Montreal (September 14) and against Chicago (September 21).
 Later, he returned to action in a substitute appearance at FC Dallas (September 29) and returned to the starting lineup in the regular-season finale against New England (October 27).